kayserifserif/kayserifserif.place/work/scribbles/index.md

 ---
+layout: article
 title: Scribbles
 description: Layout design for the CIS biannual arts magazine.
 year: 2017
 tags: [editorial, print]
 image: /assets/img/scribbles/mockup.jpg
-image-alt: "Mockup of magazine spread, with &ldquo;A Letter from the Ed Board&rdquo; on the left and the table of contents on the right"
+image-alt: Mockup of magazine spread, with &ldquo;A Letter from the Ed Board&rdquo; on the left and the table of contents on the right
-layout: article
 ---

 <header class="intro">